004 - Population

 - What do population pyramids represent?

 - Using diagrams describe the three main pyramid shapes.

 - Give two examples for each of the the three main pyramid shapes.

 Activity Two - Making Pyramids

-We are now going to be creative by using lego to develop example population pyramids for the different stages of the Demographic Transition Model.
-Your teacher will be giving you out lego to complete this activity.
+We are now going to be creative by using Lego to develop example population pyramids for the different stages of the Demographic Transition Model.
+You will be given a selection of Lego pieces to complete this activity.

 - Using the lego provided, build a population pyramid for each stage of the Demographic Transition Model.

 - Draw the models on paper and next to them justify (suggest why) you have chosen that shape for the five different stages of the Demographic Transition Model.
 Below the image are suggested ways to help you to do this.